 A heat pump is an item that heats your house without consuming any fossil fuels.
 It heats your home for less than a condensing boiler.
-It acts much like a gas or oil boiler, though it doesn't require an oil tank or a gas line in the house.
+It acts much like a gas or oil boiler, though it doesn’t require an oil tank or a gas line in the house.
 It uses electricity as its power source; however, it is very efficient at doing so.
 Modern condensing boilers are around 90% efficient.
-Heat pumps are over 400% efficient making them nZeb certified and grant eligible under the new SEAI grants for heatpumps in existing homes.
+Our Heat pumps are over 400% efficient making them nZeb certified and grant eligible under the new SEAI grants for heatpumps in existing homes.

 That’s easy to answer.
 There are a few reasons:

 - It heats your house for 50% less than a condensing boiler.

 - It will help you meet Part L in the building regulations.

 - It greatly increases your BER rating on the house as your home is greener.

 - It works very well with todays’ heating systems containing underfloor heating and low temperature aluminium rads.